-- 1. In the navigation pane, expand the Configuration > Edit folders.
+- 1. In the navigation pane, expand Configuration > Edit.

 - 2. Click Chassis.

 - 3. Click the License Grant tab.

 - 4. Do any one of the following:

 - To assign a license to a slot, double-click the cell in the SlotGrant column, and change the value to true.

 - To release a license from a slot, double-click the cell in the SlotGrant column and then change the value to false.

 - 5. Click Apply.